cisagov/bad-practices/README.md

    infrastructure and national critical functions is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
-This dangerous practice is especially egregious in internet-accessible technologies.
+This dangerous practice is especially egregious in technologies accessible from the internet.

-1. Use of known/fixed/default passwords and credentials in service of critical infrastructure and national critical functions is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
-This dangerous practice is especially egregious in internet-accessible technologies.
+1. Use of known/fixed/default passwords and credentials in service of Critical Infrastructure and national critical functions is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+This dangerous practice is especially egregious in technologies accessible from the internet.

+1. The use of single-factor authentication for remote or administrative access to systems supporting the operation of critical infrastructure and National Critical Functions (NCF) is dangerous and significantly elevates risk to national security, national economic security, and national public health and safety.
+This dangerous practice is especially egregious in technologies accessible from the internet.

 While these practices are dangerous for critical infrastructure and NCFs, CISA encourages all organizations to engage in the necessary actions and critical